Stormy Hush Money Not as Common as Trump Claims, Hollywood Says

 Clifford, who goes by the stage name Stormy Daniels, sued Trump to get out from under the agreement which she claims isn’t valid because Trump never signed it.

-CLICK HERE > for the full story at Bloomberg.
+CLICK HERE > to read the entire story at Bloomberg.com